EricLMcDaniel/Lexical-Decision-Task/README.md

 The nonwords were created by taking the previous 28 words(9 for Islam, 9 for Judaism, and 10 for RWA) and converting them into pronounceable nonwords.
 This creates 56 letter strings.

 In both the practice round and the task round, "+++++++" is presented before each string of letters is introduced.

+The code presented is designed to be embedded in a Qualtrics survey.